Propsowicz/interactive-rating-component-main/README.md

 # Interactive rating component (frontend project)

 The document template was created as one of ```https://www.frontendmentor.io/``` challenges.
-The frontendmentor application shares assests to code webpage by yourself.
+The frontendmentor application shares assets to code webpage by yourself.

 This is one was my first time using JavaScript.